Facts about poverty in New Zealand

 - Inadequate income is the real issue affecting the ability of people in poverty to manage their finances.

-- You might wonder, how would people who don’t earn a lot of money manage to get into huge debt, but debt can be a serious obstacle for low-income people.
+- You might wonder, how would people who don’t earn a lot of money managers to get into huge debt, but debt can be a serious obstacle for low-income people.
 They will borrow on the premise that they will pay it back, but unless you’re in a position where you’re earning more, you’re never going to climb out of the hole you’ve created.

 Understanding the benefits system